Answered By: Anna Shparberg

 If a book is not where the catalog says it should be, there are a few possible reasons.
 It may be awaiting re-shelving, or someone may be reading it right now.
 The book might also be lost.

 You should check a few adjacent shelves to make sure it wasn't put back improperly--sometimes patrons pull out a book, decide they don't want it, and then put it back in the wrong spot.
 The next step would be to go to the Circulation Desk and ask a staff member to look the book up for you.
-If that doesn't work, complete a Missing Item Search Request form (this can be done by you through the library's website).
+If the material is still not found, complete a Missing Item Search Request form.
 Then you will be notified by email when the book is found.

 Related Topics